Homomorphisms from Functional Equations: The Goldie Equation, II

 \textbf{5.
-Radial behaviours. }Our next two results help establish in \S 5 Theorems 4A and 4B two not entirely dissimilar representations for the circle groups, including the case $\rho \equiv 0$ from which the form of $ A_{u}$ above may be deduced in view of equation $(A)$ in Th.
+Radial behaviours. }Our next two results help establish in \S 6 Theorems 4A and 4B two not entirely dissimilar representations for the circle groups, including the case $\rho \equiv 0,$ from which the form of $ A_{u}$ above may be deduced in view of equation $(A)$ in Th.
 Ch.
+Our first result concerns radial behaviour\textit{\ outside} $\mathcal{N}(\rho ).$